 01 of 05

 You've got limited space in your carry-on, so packing clothing that can be mixed and matched is key for the business traveler.
-Whether you bring a pantsuit or skirt suit is up to you, just make sure everything else you pack can be worn with one or both suit pieces.
-Stick to black and gray for the easiest matching, and look for suits in wrinkle-resistant materials (in general, wool and synthetics are a safer bet than 100% cotton).
+Whether you bring a pantsuit or skirt suit is up to you; just make sure everything else you pack can be worn with one or both suit pieces.
+Stick to black and gray for the easiest matching and look for suits in wrinkle-resistant materials.
+In general, wool and synthetics are a safer bet than 100 percent cotton.

 02 of 05